6th year PhD student

 B.S. from the University of Toronto

-Tiffany is a fifth year doctoral student.
+Tiffany is a sixth year doctoral student.
 As an undergraduate, Tiffany volunteered in social psychology labs, where she gained an understanding of the experimental process.
 Soon after, Tiffany developed an interest in clinical psychology and worked as a lab manager at Ryerson University, where she assisted with various projects related to the development and treatment of Posttraumatic Stress Disorder (PTSD).

 Jenzer, T., Meisel, S. N., Blayney, J. A., Colder, C. R., & Read, J. P. (2019).
 Reciprocal processes in trauma and coping: Bidirectional effects over a four-year period.
 Psychological trauma: theory, research, practice and policy.